A. Isaiah denounces the city of Jerusalem.

 And the horsemen shall set themselves in array at the gate.

 a.
-For it is a day of trouble: Isaiah sees an army full of arrows and chariots coming against Jerusalem.
-The prophesies the attack and overthrow of Jerusalem by the Babylonians.
+For it is a day of trouble: Isaiah saw an army full of arrows and chariots coming against Jerusalem.
+He prophesied the attack and overthrow of Jerusalem by the Babylonians.

 3. (8-14) Jerusalem makes all the wrong preparations for a coming battle.